The Foster/Kinship Care Education & Independent Living Programs at Rio Hondo College provides quality education, support services, and resources to:

 - W-RATE – Whole Foster Family Home (caring for pregnant or parenting youth)

 English and Spanish offerings are offered on an ongoing basis throughout the year.
 These classes must be completed yearly by the foster/resource parent or caregiver in order to keep certification current.
 The number of required yearly hours varies on Rate.
-Currently the yearly renewal hours for B-Rate (Basic) and F-Rate (Medically Fragile) are 12 hours, 18 hours for D-Rate (Emotional/Behavioral Difficulties) and 4 hours for W-Rate (Whole Foster Family Home) and 8 hours for RFA (Resource Family Approval).
+Currently the yearly renewal hours for B-Rate (Basic) and F-Rate (Medically Fragile) are 12 hours, 18 hours for D-Rate (Emotional/Behavioral Difficulties), 4 hours for W-Rate (Whole Foster Family Home) and 8 hours for RFA (Resource Family Approval).

 KINSHIP EDUCATION & ORIENTATION

 Kinship classes and orientations are offered to support and meet the specific needs of relative care providers (grandparents, aunts/uncles, cousins, siblings, or extended family members, etc.) with their involvement with child protective services.